IBM/vpc-vmware-cloud-foundation/README.md

 ### Terraform

-Be sure you have the correct Terraform version, you can choose the binary here:
+Be sure you have the correct Terraform version, you can choose the binary here for your operating system:
 - https://releases.hashicorp.com/terraform/

 ### Terraform plugins

-Be sure you have access to the provider plugins through Internet or you have doanloaded and compiled the plugins for your operating syste on $HOME/.terraform.d/plugins/
+Be sure that you have access to the IBM Cloud terraform provider plugins through Internet or that you have downloaded and compiled the plugins for your operating system on $HOME/.terraform.d/plugins/

 - [terraform-provider-ibm](https://github.com/IBM-Cloud/terraform-provider-ibm)